lquixada/cross-fetch/README.md

 I did a lot of research in order to find a fetch library that could be simple, cross-platform and provide polyfill as an option.
 There's a plethora of libs out there but none could match those requirements.

-#### Why not isomorphic-fetch?

-My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [bug](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) that prevents it from running in a react native environment.
-It seems unlikely to be fixed since there haven't been any new commits to it since 2016.
-That means dependencies are outdated as well.

 #### Why polyfill might not be a good idea?

 In a word?
 Risk.
 If the spec changes in the future, it might be problematic to debug.
 Read more about it on [sindresorhus's ponyfill](https://github.com/sindresorhus/ponyfill#how-are-ponyfills-better-than-polyfills) page.
 It's up to you if you're fine with it or not.

 #### How does cross-fetch work?